 I remember Grandma making peanut brittle during the holidays and thought the process was hard to do.
 I bet you thought the process of making peanut brittle candy was as hard as rocket science, like I once did too?
 However, making peanut brittle candy can be an easy process if you have the right peanut brittle recipe.
 Best of all nothing taste better than traditional old fashioned peanut brittle cooked in the comforts of you own home.

 So let me tell you a little more about the process.
 It's really not that hard, the process is simple, quick, and easy.

 store quality brittle the first time out with the easy recipe for peanut

 brittle that follows.

-recipe that follows uses very simple ingredients which you probably
+The brittle recipe that follows uses very simple ingredients which you probably already have on-hand.